Fluctuzz/Final_Project_Getting_Cleaning_Data/README.md

 # Final Project of Getting Cleaning Data course on coursera

-This repo contains the following files:
+This repository contains the following files:
-  - `REDME.md`: Gives Overview over data analysis
+  - `REDME.md`: Gives Overview over the data analysis
-  - `Codebook`: List/Explains each column of the the tidy dataset
+  - `Codebook.md`: Lists/Explains each column of the the tidy dataset
-  - `run_analysis.R`: Creates `tidydataset.txt` from original dataset
+  - `run_analysis.R`: Creates `tidydataset.txt` from the original dataset
   - `tidydataset.txt`: Contains the tidy dataset (values are space seperated)

 ### Experimental study design